-Most of the process needs to be prepared in advance of the visa being approved by the Spanish Consulate, so best to seek professional advice in order to ensure that you are able to obtain such a visa.
+Most of the process needs to be prepared in advance of the visa being approved by the Spanish Consulate or Large Companies unit of the Spanish immigration service, so best to seek professional advice in order to ensure that you are able to obtain such a visa.

 9. Set up an innovative business in spain

 Another option to get a residency visa that could allow you to work in Spain is provided by the Entrepreneur's visa, under Law 14/2013.